 Pupil premium students at King James’s School have a range of barriers to their learning including attendance, behaviour, engagement, resources and family circumstances.
 The personalised approach we adopt with these students includes support that students may not otherwise receive at home.

-Our designated Pupil Premium Learning Manager co-ordinates support and make links with the families.
+Our Learning Managers co-ordinate support and make links with the families.
 Some support may be temporary; some will stay in place for longer.
 All interventions are reviewed regularly to assess impact and are modified or changed as necessary.
 The largest areas of expenditure are our small group tuition programme and pastoral officer support.
 The tuition programme typically reaches over 100 students in English and Maths; some students access both.
 Approximately 80% of the Pupil Premium students access small group tuition.

 The full range of strategies can be seen in the expenditure chart below.